frenetic-lang/frenetic/README.md

 ## Development

-To build from source, first ensure that you've installed all dependencies, which are listed in the `_oasis` file under the netkat, async, and quickcheck `Library` sections.
-To install dependencies that are part of the Frenetic project, you may want to install a custom OPAM repository maintained that the Frenetic project maintains.
+If you want to use the latest development version of this library, you can pin this directory in OPAM:

-    $ opam repository add frenetic https://github.com/frenetic-lang/opam-bleeding.git
+    $ opam pin add frenetic .
-    $ opam update

-Once that's done, packages that are part of the Frenetic project will be installed from the HEAD of their master branch on github.
-Install those packages and then build and install Frenetic using the following commands:

-    ./configure --enable-tests --enable-quickcheck --enable-async
-    $ make
-    $ make test
+If you make changes to the code, run this command to rebuild the library:

-    $ make install
+    $ opam install frenetic

+If you have used OPAM to install applications that depend on Frenetic, they will be recompiled too.

 ## Usage Example